MCGEE/LEVORSEN RESEARCH GRANT PROGRAM 2017

 Allowable Expenses: Research Supplies, research travel expenses, field expenses, or other special research costs.

-Unallowable Expenses: Computer hardware, travel costs or fees associated with attending non-Stanford courses or workshops, and travel costs associated with attending or presenting at professional conferences.
+Unallowable Expenses: Computer hardware, travel costs, tuition, or fees associated with attending non-Stanford courses or workshops, and travel costs associated with attending or presenting at professional conferences.

 Previous award: There is a two-time limit on these awards, as well as a lifetime limit of $6,000.
 If you have had previous funding from this program, please indicate the date and amount when filling out your application.